turbot/flowpipe-docs/docs/reference/config-files/notifier.md

 }
 ```

-Generally though, Mods that use `inputs` should allow passing a notifier as a parameter, but default to the [default notifier](#default-notifier):
+Generally though, Mods that use `input` and `message` steps should allow passing a notifier name as a parameter, but default to the [default notifier](#default-notifier):

 ```hcl